-Coffee with the Cops/Start by Believing-The UUDPS holds two events (Spring and Fall) at the Marriott Plaza where students, staff, faculty and visitors can come and meet with officers.
+Coffee with the Cops/Start by Believing- The UUDPS and Center for Student Wellness holds two events (spring and fall) at the Marriott Plaza where students, staff, faculty, and visitors can come and meet with officers and victim advocates.
 The officer's hand out information in regards to crimes on campus, sexual assault resources and postcards that promote our Start by Believing campaign.
 That campaign is an attitude and approach of our first responders to treat victims who report sexual assaults in an appropriate and caring manner.